tezos-checker/checker/docs/spec/functional_spec.rst

 enough to cover the creation deposit, if the sender does not own said amount of collateral, or if Checker is not authorized as an operator for the sender's collateral.

+**Before calling:**
+  * In all cases, you will need to ensure that Checker is authorized in the collateral's FA2 contract as an operator.
+  * For ``collateral_type=tez``, wtez is used as collateral in Checker.
+Please refer to the wtez documentation for depositing tez and getting wtez tokens: [:ref:`Deposit tez`].

 ``create_burrow: (pair (pair nat (option key_hash)) nat)``

 +---------------+-----------------------+-------------------------------------------------------------------------+